mmdanggg2/D3D9DrvRTX/README.md

 	...
 	Render=D3D9DrvRTX.D3D9Render
 	```
+### Harry Potter Philosopher's Stone installation
+For Harry Potter, the .ini file is located in `%USERPROFILE%\Documents\Harry Potter\HP.ini` and must be manually edited as described above as there is no render device selection menu.

 ## Usage
 After installation, start the game, and it should now be using the RTX Remix optimized render device.